Not sure about your rights as a consumer? Leonie and Micka can help

 - Read Customers have rights!, our blog from December last year with information and links about your rights as a consumer.

-- Call our Info Service to find out more about your consumer rights.
+- Call us to find out more about your consumer rights.